 Hiking duration: 2+ hours

 Chat with a local specialist who can help organize your trip.

 After breakfast, it's time to hit the road.
-Today, you'll be trekking from Likir to the village of Yangtang, stopping en-route in the small village of Sumdo, with its lofty vantage point offering amazing views over the Himalaya Mountains.
-The walk is on a rough jeep-road with barely any traffic.
+Today, you'll be trekking from Likir to the village of Yangtang, stopping en route in the small village of Sumdo, with its lofty vantage point offering amazing views over the Himalayan mountains.
+The walk is on a rough Jeep road with barely any traffic.

 After Sumdo, cross the small mountain pass of Charatse La (12,139 ft/3,700 m) before descending to the fertile lands surrounding Yangthang.
 Once you arrive, you'll set up your camp either near the village school or at the river bank and enjoy a delicious home-cooked meal before retiring for the night.